NAAZMUDDIN/ColdeBot/README.md

-# Thanks for Using ColdeMC Have A Nice Day <3
+# Thanks for Using ColdeBot Have A Nice Day <3